chunkifydev/cli/README.md

 ## Usage

-Here are some of the most used commands
+Here are the most common commands and their usage examples:

 ### Source Creation